-Prior to being nominated by the Board to stand for election, each new director meets with numerous directors in one-on-one settings, as well as with the Board as a group to ensure that the director has sufficient knowledge of the Corporation's business or aspects thereof that are necessary to ensure effective oversight by the Board as a whole.
+Prior to being nominated by the Board to stand for election, each new director meets with current directors in one-on-one settings and with the Board as a group, to ensure the director has the required knowledge or skillset to benefit Pason's business and contribute to the effective oversight by the Board as a whole.

 Upon appointment or election, each new director is given a comprehensive introduction package including the mandates of the Board and its committees and the position descriptions so that the new director understands the role of the Board, its committees and officers.
 New directors are also given access to all relevant background documents of Pason, including corporate policies, governance documents, corporate records, and prior Board materials, including strategy documents.
-New directors are given product demonstrations and hold meetings with various business unit managers, product managers, and R&D personnel as part of their on-boarding process.
+New directors are offered product demonstrations and hold meetings with various business unit managers, product managers, and R&D personnel as part of their on-boarding process.